Cai Xukun

-Cai Xukun (born August 2, 1998), better known by the mononym Kun (stylized as KUN), is a Chinese singer-songwriter, dancer and rapper.
-He debuted as a member of SWIN and its sub-unit SWIN-S on October 18, 2016, after participating in the first and second seasons of the Chinese reality show Super Idol.
-After leaving the group and its company Yihai Entertainment, he participated in iQiyi's reality survival show Idol Producer, finishing first and debuting as the leader/center of temporary Chinese boy group Nine Percent, on April 6, 2018.
-He is a cast member of variety show Keep Running.
+Cai Xukun (born August 2, 1998), also known by the mononym Kun (stylized as KUN), is a Chinese singer-songwriter and actor.
+After participating in the first and second seasons of the Chinese reality show Super Idol, he joined as a member of SWIN and its sub-unit SWIN-S in 2016.
+He rose to fame in 2018 with iQiyi's talent show Idol Producer, where he finished first and formed the temporary boy group Nine Percent, before pursuing a solo career.
+He was a cast member of variety show Keep Running from 2020 to 2022.

-Most of Kun's solo works are original, including "Wait Wait Wait" and his first EP "1".
-The EP was a commercial success with every song topping Chinese music charts.
-"Pull Up", the first track, broke 10 records and peaked at number 1 on four of QQ Music's charts as well as ranking first on Billboard China's V Chart for 8 consecutive weeks.
-At the time of its release in 2018, "Wait Wait Wait" debuted at number 1 on QQ Music's New Song list and Popular Music list for 10 weeks and won the title of Asia's hottest song for 4 consecutive weeks.

-On January 10, 2019, Kun was officially named China's and Jamaica's Goodwill Ambassador and Outstanding Young Leader by the Jamaican Embassy in Shanghai, China.
-In February, Kun announced his first solo tour, "Kun ONE North America/U.K. Tour 2019", coming in early April 2019.
-After wrapping up the tour on July 26, Kun released his second EP titled "Young", which consists of two songs, "Young" and "Blindfolded".
-Upon release, the EP also did well in domestic music charts selling 110,000 copies in a week, for which he was dubbed "King of Digital Singles" of 2019.

 Early life

-Kun was born on August 2, 1998, in Wenzhou, Zhejiang but partially spent his childhood in Huaihua, Hunan with his grandparents, and later grew up in Shenzhen, Guangdong.
+Kun was born on August 2, 1998, in Wenzhou, Zhejiang.
+He partially spent his childhood in Huaihua, Hunan with his grandparents, and grew up in Shenzhen, Guangdong.
 During his time in elementary school, he was chosen to be the principal's assistant and student union's president, and partook in various essay writing competitions.
-Kun was also elected as a candidate for TFBoys, but decided to focus on his academics as his parents thought that he was too young to enter the world of entertainment.
-After graduating he moved to Shenzhen to complete junior high school at Nashan Experimental High School.
+Kun was also selected as a candidate for TFBoys, but decided to focus on his schooling as his parents thought that he was too young to join the entertainment industry.
+After graduating from elementary school, he moved to Shenzhen to complete middle school at Shenzhen Nanshan Foreign Language School (formerly known as Shenzhen Nanshan Second Experimental High School).
 Around the age of 16, he studied at Grace Brethren High School in Simi Valley, California, United States.